fesja/businesstxt/README.md

 For local businesses
 --------------------

-* Add a business.txt file to your website with all your business info.
+* Add a business.txt file to the root of your website with all your business info.
 * Whenever you change it, it will be updated on all the websites that support the business.txt standard.
 * It’s really easy to add.
 * It’s free!